Synthesis to Deployment: Cyber-Physical Control Architectures: Introduction

 A model-based approach to control design involves two phases: the \emph{synthesis phase} and the \emph{deployment phase}, as illustrated in \fig{flow-chart}.
-In the synthesis phase, the control engineer derives the desired controller model by some synthesis algorithm (e.g. $\mu$, $\mathcal H_2$, $\mathcal H_{\infty}$, $L_1$, etc.) based on a model of the system dynamics~\eqn{system-dynamics}, a suitable objective function, and operating constraints on sensing, actuation, and communication capabilities.
+The synthesis phase aims to derive the desired controller model using some synthesis algorithm (e.g. $\mu$, $\mathcal H_2$, $\mathcal H_{\infty}$, $L_1$, etc.) based on the system dynamics model~\eqn{system-dynamics}, a suitable objective function, and operating constraints on sensing, actuation, and communication capabilities.
 The \emph{optimal} controller in the model-based sense is thus the controller model achieving the best objective value.
 In some cases the controller model is associated with a realization, for example, the block diagram representation of the ``central controller'' in $\mathcal H_2$ and $\mathcal H_{\infty}$ control \cite{zhou1996robust}.

-Synthesizing an optimal controller for a cyber-physical system is, in general, a daunting task.
-In contrast to centralized systems, cyber-physical systems comprise sensors and actuators distributed over the network, and it is expensive or intractable to maintain a central controller with global information.
-Recently, the \emph{system level synthesis (SLS)} framework was proposed to facilitate distributed controller synthesis for large-scale (networked) systems \cite{doyle2017system,wang2019system,AndDLM19}.
-Instead of designing the controller itself, SLS directly synthesizes desired closed-loop system responses subject to system level constraints, such as localization constraints \cite{WanMD18} and state and input constraints \cite{CheA19}.
-SLS allows for the optimal linear controller model to be ``backed out'' of the system response in such a manner that the closed-loop structure is preserved by the controller.
-The controller admits multiple (mathematically equivalent) control block diagrams/state space realizations (or simply \emph{realizations}) \cite{wang2019system,anderson2017structured,ZheFPNK20}.
+Synthesizing an optimal controller for a cyber-physical system (CPS) is, in general, a daunting task due to the networked nature of sensors and actuators.
+Unlike centralized (single-entity) control, where sensors and actuators are presumably readily accessible, networked/distributed control is limited in measurement and actuation.
+Recently, the \emph{system level synthesis } (SLS) framework was proposed to facilitate controller synthesis for large-scale networked systems \cite{doyle2017system,wang2019system,AndDLM19}.
+By directly synthesizing desired closed-loop responses, SLS can easily incorporate system level constraints that reflect the system's networked nature, such as disturbance localization \cite{WanMD18}, state, and input constraints \cite{CheA19}.
+More importantly, SLS synthesizes and optimizes the linear controller model while preserving the enforced closed-loop (distributed/network) structure.
+The controller admits multiple (mathematically equivalent) control block diagrams and state space realizations \cite{wang2019system,anderson2017structured,ZheFPNK20}.